badushaebrahim/learningdjango/whatigot.md

 ## managemet
     lsof -i :portno
-to get process id on portno
+to get process id on portno to kill and free up port